Steam MastersTypically replies within an hour

 Going to your local dry cleaner for just 1 or 2 items feels like a lot of effort.

-At this point, we often start wondering if we could dry clean at home.
+At this point, we often start wondering if we could dry clean at home or use professional dry cleaning services.

 While it’s possible to dry clean some garments yourself, it’s not a one-size-fits-all.